 As previously mentioned, the average couple spends around $2,000 on decorations for their wedding.
 However, it’s important to note that this number can vary greatly depending on factors such as location, season, and the couple’s personal preferences.
 While some couples may prioritize grand floral arrangements and extravagant centerpieces, others may opt for a more minimalist approach.

 So, what is the average costs of your typical wedding décor items?
-Accordingly to Zola, here is the breakdown of average wedding décor costs:
+According to Zola, here is the breakdown of average wedding décor costs:

 - Flowers: $500-$12,000